This section examines how corruption can occur on infrastructure projects.

 - A representative of the funder may be entitled to a performance bonus if a funding transaction is completed.
-In order to ensure that he receives the bonus, he may conceal adverse project data which would have prevented the funder's board from approving the contract, or he may agree with a representative of the project owner to share the bonus with him in the event that the contract is awarded to the funder.
+In order to ensure that she/he receives the bonus, she/he may conceal adverse project data which would have prevented the funder’s board from approving the contract, or she/he may agree with a representative of the project owner to share the bonus with the representative in the event that the contract is awarded to the funder.

 - A representative of the funder may, as a result of inside information in relation to a project, secretly buy land which is needed for the project construction, and then sell or lease it to the project owner at a profit, or secretly buy shares in the project owner, or in a company which will benefit from the project.

 - The project owner may pay a bribe to the funder’s representative to ensure that the funder approves the financing, or awards it on unduly favourable terms to the project owner.

 - The project owner may pay a bribe to the funder’s consulting engineer to issue an engineering report which conceals adverse site, social or environmental data in relation to the project.
 The funder may then make a decision on the viability of the project on the basis of false advice.